 After this, cayenne began to make its way into western herbalism and was used for a variety of ailments by the 1800s.
 It continues to be very popular today as both a culinary and medicinal spice.

-Incredible Benefits of Cayenne Pepper
+What are the Benefits of Cayenne Pepper?

 Warms Your Body & Boosts Circulation